 Alright, let’s go over a little background.
 In the summer of 1987, my mother and biological father decided to pack up their lives and move to Atlanta, in search of a better life.
 And a better life is what they found.
 Well, at least for one of them.
 They moved to Atlanta with no network of friends, no family, nothing.
 Just one distant cousin.
 About 2 months after settling into their smoldering hot new digs, mom discovered that there was a little bun in the oven.
 This was something she wanted for years.
 She couldn’t wait to be a mother and after seven years of marriage, she felt that it was time.
 Daddy wasn’t on board, but what was he going to do at that point.
 She prayed that it would be a girl because she wanted a best friend, a shopping buddy, a sidekick.
 In January of 1988, a bouncing, chunky baby girl was born, ME!
 I know that I was a great joy for my parents, despite their tough patch of finances and unhappiness.
 At a year old, the marriage had completely fallen apart and my Daddy left Atlanta and returned to the family farm in the midwest.
 I know it broke his heart to leave me, but I can’t blame him for returning to what he knew best, the country, the farm, his home.

 Daddy is a farmer, a mechanic, a carpenter, a simple man with very simple expectations from life.
 It doesn’t take much to make him happy and he finds solace living by himself in his very simple house in the country.
 He doesn’t own a cell phone and he doesn’t understand a lot about the fast-pace of life.
 That’s actually one of the greatest things about him.
 He wasn’t designed to have materialistic things, running the rat-race.
-I love this about him.

 Next chapter.
 This is where my Dad came into the picture.
 My Dad met me and my mother before I could confidently walk without a cute little wobble.
 I blame it on my Michelin Man shaped limbs creating instability.
 Thanks, Mom!
 I was fed well, that’s for sure.
 Dad was previously married and had three children of his own whom he adored.
 He told himself for years (seven years to be exact) that he wanted to find a woman who already had a child of her own because he didn’t want to have more babies of his own.
 Little did he know of what was in store for him.
 Okay, readers, how often have you heard that!?
 A man searching for a relationship with a woman who already had a child?
 This is the first sign that he was going to be the greatest impact on our lives.
 Mom said it didn’t take long for me to have Dad wrapped around my chunky little finger.
 In not so many words, he swept us off our feet.
 Dad was a workaholic and insisted on providing for us and creating the life he had always dreamt of and make mom the happiest woman in the world.
 We got a house in the suburbs (an undeveloped suburb of Atlanta at the time).
 This is where we called home for the next fifteen years of our lives.

 I really think I had a pretty incredible childhood.
 I mostly lived in the house with my Mom since my Dad worked out of town making his living building golf courses up the eastern part of the country.
 He would only be home during the “off season” for about 6-8 weeks, per year.
 Mom and I would travel to visit him a few times peppered along the remaining 45ish weeks of the year during the “on season.”
 Don’t worry, I’m going to bring Daddy back into the picture now.
 Daddy would drive 10 hours in one direction to pick me up in the summers and drive back to the family for his two week court-ordered visitation.
 Trips and summer time with Daddy was always an adventure when I was young.
 He was goofy, unpredictable, funny, unorganized and entertaining.
 It was like a controlled chaos of unexpected outcomes- in good ways, but also some not so good ways.
 We would stop at nearby attractions along the highways very spontaneously.
 We would see a sign that said “Lost Sea” and we decided immediately that we would take the detour and have some adventure.
-Daddy always made our time together very special.
 As a young child, it was parallel to my live-in-the-moment mentality.